Hex-21/AKS-SaveSystemFiles/README.md

 - Maximum saves: **999**
 - Maximum file size: **16 MB**
-- Maybe already increased by Arma but it was the case when I tested it last time on 1.6
+- Maybe already increased by Arma but that wasn't the case when I tested it.

 ### Recommendations